mondoohq/cnquery/README.md

 This project contains inventory and incident response query packs for [`cnquery`](https://github.com/mondoohq/cnquery).
 We've organized them into these directories:

 - [core](core) - Core packs contain baseline queries such as incident response probes for different targets.
 Core query packs are maintained by Mondoo and have strict quality requirements.
-- [extra](extra) - Extra packs are are a mix of community- and Mondoo-maintained queries that are outside Mondoo's core support tier.
+- [extra](extra) - Extra packs are a mix of community- and Mondoo-maintained queries that are outside Mondoo's core support tier.
 - [community](community) - Community packs are primarily maintained by the community with support from the Mondoo team.
 Community packs may move to extra or core over time.

 ## Join the community!